innovatedev-deno/fresh-utils/README.md

     export {handler, default as default} from 'fresh-utils/routes/contact.tsx';

 If the route uses any islands, you must do a similar process for those.

-[Islands](#islands) for details.
+If you get an error like the following, you are missing an island:

+    error: Uncaught (in promise) TypeError: Module not found "file:///var/www/my-app/islands/ContactForm.tsx".

+See [Islands](#islands) for details on how to use islands from this repo.

 ## Islands